sts10/fgift/README.markdown

 Lily gives to Claire
 ```

 As you can see, for example, Claire does not give to Phil, Haley, Alex, or Luke, since they are in the same immediate family.
-This information -- that Claire is in a family with Phil, Haley, Alex, and Luke -- is established in the input CSV, by the fact that they're all in the same row.
+This information -- that Claire is in an immediate family with Phil, Haley, Alex, and Luke -- is established in the input CSV, by the fact that they're all in the same row.

 ## Installation